Highlights of the trip

 Required items

-Day1: Sary-Mogol town via Sary-Mogol pass to the yurt camp.
+Day 2: Sary-Mogol Town via Sary-Mogol Pass to the yurt camp.

 Heading to the starting point of the trek from Sary-Mogol (1h of driving).
-The trek starts with a challenging ascent towards the Sary-Mogol Pass (4270 m).
-After 6-8 hours of trek through the rocky path, you will be rewarded with a stunning scenery of Beshkol lakes.
-Enjoy the views before heading further towards the yurt camp for an overnight.
+The trek begins with a challenging ascent to Sary-Mogol Pass (4270 m).
+After 6-8 hours of trek through the rocky path, you will be rewarded with a stunning scenery of the Beshkol lakes.
+Enjoy the views before heading further to the yurt camp for an overnight stay.

 - Trekking distance: 14 km.
 (8.70 miles)